dombidav/afp2_web/doc/functional_specification.md

 # Requirement list
 **Home page:** The home page is the default page of the website, this is the first page the website visitors will see.
 People can see here a few featured book and they can navigate to other pages of the website, for example their profile page.

 **Register:** On this page, the website visitor can register.
-Registration is optional, the users can surf through the products without it as well.
-However, they need to be logged in if they want to buy something.
+Registration is optional, the users can surf through the products without it as well, and they don't need to be logged in if they want to buy something.
 Fullname, username, password, email address and birth date are required for registration.

 **Log in:** Registered users can log in to their account using this page.
 They required to give their username and password to do so.

-**Profile page:** In this page the registered and logged in user can see their personal informations.
-They can change them if they want to but it should require some sort of verification.

 **Categories:** Each book falls into one or more categories.
 These can be Romantic, Krimi, Youth an Children, Biography, Cartoon, Economy, History and Politics, Schoolbook, Sci-fi, Adventure etc. The customers can list the books by these categories.